MacroConnections/replot-boxplot/README.md

 Dimensions may be specified by passing in `width` and `height` props.
 The unit is pixels, and the BoxPlot defaults to 400 by 400 pixels.

+The BoxPlot will not function with a width that is less than 50 pixels, or with a height that is less than 30 pixels.

 ### Colors
 Colors may be specified through 2 different mechanisms, both through a `color` prop.
 If none of the mechanisms are specified, BoxPlot defaults to a built in